GDAC-at-Davis/GDAC-Bot/README.md

-# gdac-bot
+# Alt-Control Lab Discord Bot

-Bot for Game Development and Arts Club at UC Davis
+Discord Bot for the Alt-Control Lab at UC Davis

+Maintained by GDAC